mazen-salah/Battery-Management-System/README.md

-# ESP8266 Sensor Dashboard
+# Battery Management System Dashboard

-This repository contains code for a simple web-based dashboard to display and monitor simulated sensor data using an ESP8266 microcontroller.
-The data includes voltage, current, temperature, and humidity, which are simulated to mimic a real-world scenario.
+This repository contains code for a web-based dashboard to display and monitor simulated sensor data using an ESP8266 microcontroller.
+The data includes voltage, current, temperature, and humidity, simulating a real-world scenario.

 ## Project Overview

-The project involves an ESP8266 microcontroller connected to a Wi-Fi network.
+The project uses an ESP8266 microcontroller connected to a Wi-Fi network.
 It hosts a web server that serves a dashboard displaying simulated sensor readings.
 The web server provides two main endpoints:

 - `/` - The main dashboard page.
 - `/data` - A JSON endpoint that provides the latest sensor data.

 ## Features

-- **Web Dashboard**: A simple HTML page displaying simulated sensor data.
+- **Web Dashboard**: Displays simulated sensor data on a simple HTML page.
-- **JSON Data Endpoint**: Provides sensor data in JSON format for integration with other applications.
+- **JSON Data Endpoint**: Supplies sensor data in JSON format for integration with other applications.
-- **Simulated Sensor Data**: Voltage, current, temperature, and humidity are simulated to mimic a real-world sensor setup.
+- **Simulated Sensor Data**: Simulates voltage, current, temperature, and humidity to mimic a real-world sensor setup.

 ## Hardware Required